 When browsing ArcGIS Server Manager using Integrated Windows Authentication, the Sign Out link is no longer visible.
-This is because the user running the web browser is logged in automatically by the operating system.
+This is because the user running the web browser is signed in automatically by the operating system.
 To run the browser as another user, you can use the Windows Run as command option.
-To do this, locate the program shortcut on the Start menu, hold down the Shift key, right-click the program, and choose Run as different user.
+To do this, locate the program shortcut on the Start menu, press the Shift key while right-clicking the program, and choose Run as different user.

 Test access to secured services